complexity-science-hub/llm-in-a-box-template/README.md

 - A **model server** [ollama](https://ollama.com/)
 - State is stored in Postgres https://www.postgresql.org/

-It is built with [cruft](https://cruft.github.io/cruft/) so it is easy to update.
+This template is built with [cruft](https://cruft.github.io/cruft/) so it is easy to update.
 Furthermore secrets are managed with [sops](https://github.com/getsops/sops) and [age](https://github.com/FiloSottile/age).
 We use [traefik](https://traefik.io/traefik/) as a reverse proxy.

 ![Icon](img/llm-in-a-box-icon.png)

 ## Publication

-This project is part of the [Complexity Science Hub](https://complexity.science/) and is published under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+This project is a contribution of the [Complexity Science Hub](https://complexity.science/) and is published under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 This template project is published to [JOSE (journal of open source education)](https://jose.theoj.org/).
 You find the DOI here: <<TODO finish publication>>>

-## Contribution

-Feel free to contribute - issues & even better pull requests are welcome.

 ## Using the template